Azure/aztfexport/README.md

 Then the tool will import each specified resource in the mapping file (if exists) and skip the others.

-In the batch import mode, users can further specify the `-k` option to make the tool continue even on hittng import error on any resource.
+In the batch import mode, users can further specify the `-k` option to make the tool continue even on hitting import error(s) on any resource.

 ## Demo